 1> consider the SCell(s) of this cell group, if configured, to be in deactivated state;

 1> apply the value of the newUE-Identity as the C-RNTI for this cell group;

-Editor’s Note: fullConfig is not supported in EN-DC.

-1> if the RRCReconfiguration message includes the fullConfig:

-2> perform the radio configuration procedure as specified in 5.3.5.7;

 Editor’s Note: Verify that this does not configure some common parameters which are later discarded due to e.g. SCell release or due to LCH release.

 1> configure lower layers in accordance with the received spCellConfigCommon;

+1> consider the initial bandwidth part to be the active bandwidth part where random access is performed;

 1> configure lower layers in accordance with any additional fields, not covered in the previous, if included in the received reconfigurationWithSync;

-1> perform the measurement related actions as specified in 5.5.6.1;

 5.3.5.5.3 RLC bearer release

 The UE shall:

-1> for each LogicalChannelIdentity value included in the lrlc-BearerToReleaseList that is part of the current UE configuration (LCH release), or
+1> for each logicalChannelIdentity value included in the rlc-BearerToReleaseList that is part of the current UE configuration (LCH release); or

-1> for each LogicalChannelIdentity value that is to be released as the result of full configuration option according to 5.3.5.7 or as the result of an SCG release according to 5.3.5.4:
+1> for each logicalChannelIdentity value that is to be released as the result of an SCG release according to 5.3.5.4:

 2> release the RLC entity or entities (includes discarding all pending RLC PDUs and RLC SDUs);

-2> release the DTCH logical channel.
+2> release the corresponding logical channel.

 5.3.5.5.4 RLC bearer addition/modification

-For each LCH-Config received in a rlc-BearerToAddModList IE the UE shall:
+For each RLC-Bearer-Config received in the rlc-BearerToAddModList IE the UE shall:

 1> if the UE’s current configuration contains a RLC bearer with the received logicalChannelIdentity:

-2> if reestablishRLC is received, re-establish the RLC entity as specified in 38.322:2> reconfigure the RLC entity or entities in accordance with the received rlc-Config;
+2> if reestablishRLC is received:

+3> re-establish the RLC entity as specified in TS 38.322 [4];

+2> reconfigure the RLC entity or entities in accordance with the received rlc-Config;

 2> reconfigure the logical channel in accordance with the received mac-LogicalChannelConfig;

-NOTE: The network does not re-associate an already configured LCH with another radio bearer.
-Hence servedRadioBearer is not be present in this case.
+NOTE: The network does not re-associate an already configured logical channel with another radio bearer.
+Hence servedRadioBearer is not present in this case.

-1> else (a logical channel with the given ID was not configured before):
+1> else (a logical channel with the given logicalChannelIdentity was not configured before):

-2> if the logical channel ID corresponds to an SRB (i.e. ID less than or equal to 3) and rlc-Config is not included:
+2> if the logicalChannelIdentity corresponds to an SRB and rlc-Config is not included:

 3> establish an RLC entity in accordance with the default configuration defined in 9.2 for the corresponding SRB;